• Skip to primary navigation

 Because, while my life doesn’t actually depend on it, my sanity does.

-So I was thrilled when I got a chance to try out the VTech Safe&Sound VM342 Digital Video Monitor with Wide-Angle Lens and Standard Lens.
-Our video monitor broke a while back and I had just been winging it old-fashioned-style ever since--holding an ear to the door, trying peek in without squeaking the door and generally just working frantically until I heard someone shouting for attention.
+Our video monitor broke a while back and I had just been winging it old-fashioned-style ever since–holding an ear to the door, trying peek in without squeaking the door and generally just working frantically until I heard someone shouting for attention.

 Make this free crochet lovey pattern for your favorite little marsupial.
 The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
 Quinn loves to snuggle.
 People.
 Animals.
 Toys.
 Like a little marsupial, she’s happiest when her arms are wrapped around anything soft, so I decided to crochet her something that would bring her comfort and security as sleeps.
 A crochet koala lovey!

 Make this free crochet lovey pattern for your favorite little marsupial.
 The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
-Because you can make this free crochet lovey pattern with only one skein of yarn (+ some scraps), it’s a thoughtful, yet inexpensive DIY charity or baby shower gift idea.
-Combine it with the VM342 monitor and I guarantee you have a home run gift for any parents who love nap time as much as I do (which, let's be honest, is every parent who has ever lived).
+Because you can make this free crochet lovey pattern with only one skein of yarn (+ some scraps), it’s a thoughtful, yet inexpensive DIY charity or baby shower crochet gift idea.

 Make this free crochet lovey pattern for your favorite little marsupial.
 The amigurumi koala lovey pattern works up quickly using only one skein and some scrap yarn, which makes it a perfect baby shower gift idea.
 FREE CROCHET LOVEY PATTERN: A CUDDLY KOALA!